tommasorigon/India-SequentiaLogit/results.md

 > WAIC = WAIC_Usage + WAIC_Reversibility + WAIC_Method

-The construction of the table of section 4 is as follows:
+The code to obtain Table 1 in the paper is provided below.

 ```r